ESA-PhiLab/RobustMFSRforEO/README.md

     └── L15-XXXE-XXXXN_XXXX_XXXX_XX
         ├── UDM_masks                # mask of clouds of planet imagery
         ├── images                   # Raw Planet Images
-        ├── labels                   # GeoJSON labels of buildings and clouds (don’t worry about labels match) ├── masks                    # Labels in mask as geotiff form └── S2L2A                    # L2 processed Sentinel imagery (using this one)
+        ├── labels                   # GeoJSON labels of buildings and clouds of Planet images ├── masks                    # SLC labels for Sentinel-2 L2A in geotiff └── S2L2A                    # L2 processed Sentinel imagery

 ```